WegenerSteven/JuaSheria/README.md

 - **Web App**: Built with Lit web components and hosted on Azure Static Web Apps
 - **API**: Serverless functions using Azure Functions and LangChain.js for document processing and chat responses
 - **Database**: Azure Cosmos DB for storing chat sessions and vector embeddings of legal documents
-- **File Storage**: Azure Blob Storage for storing source legal documents

 ### Current Legal Documents

-The assistant is designed to work with:
+The assistant currently includes:

-- Constitution of Kenya (2010) - _Upload required_
+- Constitution of Kenya (2010)
+- Privacy Policy guidelines
-- Acts of Parliament
+- Terms of Service templates
-- Legal precedents and case law
-- Regulatory documents
-- Legal templates and forms
+- Legal support documentation

-_Note: You can easily add more Kenyan legal documents by placing PDF files in the `data/` folder and running the upload script._
+_Note: You can easily add more Kenyan legal documents by placing PDF files in the `data/` folder._

-## Features

-- 🏛️ **Constitutional Rights Education**: Deep knowledge of constitutional protections relevant to current protests
-- ⚖️ **Legal Protection Guidance**: Interprets laws protecting citizens from police brutality and government overreach
-- 🗣️ **Activist-Friendly Interface**: Natural language queries about legal rights during protests and civil action
-- 🔍 **Contextual Legal Advice**: RAG-powered responses with specific constitutional citations for defending rights
-- 📱 **Mobile-First Design**: Accessible on phones for real-time legal guidance during protests or encounters
-- 🚀 **Instant Access**: Serverless architecture ensures fast responses when legal knowledge is urgently needed
-- 📚 **Precise Legal Citations**: Always provides specific article and section references for constitutional protections
-- ⚠️ **Responsible Disclaimers**: Clear guidance on when to seek professional legal representation
-- 🛡️ **Rights Protection Focus**: Specialized knowledge on fundamental rights, freedoms, and legal recourse options

-### What Makes JuaKatiba Different

-Unlike generic AI assistants, JuaKatiba is specifically designed for the current Kenyan political context and trained on Kenyan legal documents, making it an essential tool for:

-- **Young Activists & Gen Z**: Understanding constitutional rights during protests and government encounters
-- **Legal Professionals**: Quick references for defending citizens' rights and challenging government actions
-- **Citizens Fighting Injustice**: Clear explanations of legal protections against police brutality and government overreach
-- **Students & Researchers**: Analysis of constitutional provisions relevant to current political movements
-- **Civil Society Organizations**: Legal guidance for advocacy and accountability efforts
-- **Ordinary Kenyans**: Accessible legal knowledge to protect themselves and their communities

-**Empowering Kenya's Fight for Justice**: JuaKatiba transforms complex constitutional language into actionable legal knowledge that every Kenyan can understand and use in their fight for a more just and accountable government.
+- A file storage to store the source documents, using [Azure Blob Storage](https://learn.microsoft.com/azure/storage/blobs/storage-blobs-introduction).

 We use the [HTTP protocol for AI chat apps](https://aka.ms/chatprotocol) to communicate between the web app and the API.